 - With firmware version 1.3, TouchMix-30 adds an Automatic Microphone Mixer.
 Auto Mixers are most commonly used for speech applications such as conferences, presentations, or panel discussions in which there are multiple talkers and multiple microphones.
 An Auto Mixer will reduce feedback and minimize extraneous noise (such as paper rustling from panelists or HVAC) by allocating gain to microphone channels with active talkers while reducing the gain of unused channels.
 The TouchMix-30 Automatic Microphone Mixer (Auto Mixer) is a gain-sharing design that is available for all 24 mic/line input channels.

 Easy to Use

-- The large (10-inch) color, the capacitive multi-touch screen provides a helpful, graphical user interface.
+- The large (10-inch) color, and the capacitive multi-touch screen provides a helpful, graphical user interface.
 Physical controls include a large, precise, master encoder combined with the display for fast, intuitive touch-and-turn operation.
 The graphic interface also makes it possible to provide more helpful guidance on many tasks.

 - At the push of the Info button, a complete, built-in user guide (in seven languages) is available on the mixer’s screen to help you understand every control and function.

 - Simple and Advanced Modes – Simple mode presents a reduced set of controls that will be less confusing and intimidating to novice users.
 Individual sets of controls (EQ, compressors, gates, effects) may be set to Simple mode.
 Advanced Mode opens up all mixer parameters for complete control and refinement.

 - Screens and controls are arranged and linked to assist workflow.
 Many functions may be accessed in multiple ways so you’ll find what you want where you expect to find it.